🩺 Affordable Private Healthcare

 Is it normal to have vaginal discharge?

-It is natural to have vaginal discharge, which changes throughout your menstrual cycle.
-Clear or white, odourless discharge is produced by the vagina to prevent infection.
+It is natural and completely normal to have vaginal discharge, as the vagina is self-cleaning.
+Healthy vaginal discharge changes throughout your menstrual cycle.
+Typically, it is a clear or white, odourless discharge produced by the vagina to help prevent infection.

-During ovulation, about mid-way through your cycle (day 14), it is common for the discharge to increase in thickness and consistency for a few days.
-If you notice strong smells, or if the discharge is accompanied by itching, discomfort, or pain, we are here to help.
+During ovulation, around the middle of your cycle (approximately day 14), it is common for the discharge to increase in thickness and consistency for a few days.

 Statistics